 Occam-%CF%80 is a programming language created in 2005.
 In computer science, occam-π (or occam-pi) is the name of a variant of the programming language occam developed by the Kent Retargetable occam Compiler (KRoC) team at the University of Kent.
 The name reflects the introduction of elements of π-calculus (pi-calculus) into occam, especially concepts involving mobile agents (processes) and data.
 The language contains several extensions to occam 2.1, including: Nested protocols Run-time process creation Mobile channels, data, and processes Recursion Protocol inheritance Array constructors Extended rendezvous.
 Read more on Wikipedia...

 - See also: ia-32, arduino, occam

-- I have 17 facts about Occam-%CF%80. what would you like to know? email me and let me know how I can help.
+- Have a question about Occam-%CF%80 not answered here?
+Email me and let me know how I can help.